MVBarros/Network-Computer-Security-Project/README.md

 ### Requirements:

-OpenSSL 1.1.1
+`OpenSSL 1.1.1`

-sqlite3 3.30.1
+`sqlite3 3.30.1`

-Apache Maven 3.6.2
+`Apache Maven 3.6.2`

 ### Setup:

 All of the modules must be configured with the correct keys.
-To do so, run the script `root-gen.sh`, which automattically creates and copies the key files to the respective folders.
+To do so, run the script `root-gen.sh`, which automatically creates and copies the key files to the respective folders.

 They must also have the respective database setups.
-To do so you need to run the schema.sql file in /src/main/resources/db of the server, key-server and backup modules.
+To do so you need to run the `schema.sql` file in `/src/main/resources/db` of the server, key-server and backup modules.
 The client has no database and as such no script is needed.

 We recomend you run `mvn clean install` on the root directory to install all dependencies for the project.